What to Expect with Dialysis Access Management

 When patients present to us at an affiliated American Endovascular center, we go through the exam with them.
 We want our patients to realize what a normally functioning fistula should feel like, so that when there is dysfunction, they realize immediately that there is a problem.
 The patient is the first line of defense against fistula dysfunction.
 If there are difficulties, we recommend our patients to call immediately and make sure that we investigate what could be a problem at dialysis and within the access.

-If you need dialysis access management, please request an appointment with Dr. Spinowitz at Harlem Endovascular today or at one of our nearest vascular centers.
+If you need dialysis access management, please schedule an appointment with Dr. Spinowitz at Harlem Endovascular today or at one of our nearest vascular centers.

 Learn more about vascular health, prevention, and care for Peripheral Artery Disease.